Skip to main content

 Hannah Mihai

-I am a data management consultant and have worked for DeiC since 2020.
-I have a research background in geology and am now trying to make the researcher's everyday life a little easier.
+I am a Data Management Consultant and have worked for DeiC since 2020.
+I have a research background in geology, and in my work, I now try to make the researcher's everyday life a little easier.
+In DeiC, I primarily work to help researchers get a handle on their data management and make their metadata FAIR and machine-readable.
+Besides that, I work with RDA and the EOSC project FAIR-IMPACT.

 Anna Mette Morthorst